Email Info@EduQuest.net to bring this class directly to your site -- when and where convenient for you

 The two-day QSR Compliance Basics training class offers engaging and informative exercises designed to help you apply the course concepts, terms and tools to real-world problems you’re likely to face back at your job.
 Throughout each exercise, you'll focus on documenting your actions and decisions to the satisfaction of an FDA or third-party auditor.

 EduQuest is a global team of FDA compliance experts headquartered near Washington, DC.
-Celebrating its 20th year of service to FDA regulated industry, EduQuest was founded in 1995 by three former FDA rule-makers and expert field investigators.
+Celebrating more than 20 years of service to FDA regulated industry, EduQuest was founded in 1995 by three former FDA rule-makers and expert field investigators.

 Since that time -- through hundreds of training classes and consulting assignments worldwide -- EduQuest has helped thousands in the medical device, pharmaceutical, biologics, food and tobacco industries better understand FDA expectations, prepare for FDA inspections, resolve FDA enforcement disputes, and upgrade their Quality Systems to world-class standards.